bkuhn/talks/LinuxTag-2011/compliance.markdown

 + Worked at SFLC from 2005-2010.

-+ Now Executive Director of Software Freedom Conservancy.
++ Now: Executive Director of Software Freedom Conservancy &amp; on Board of Directors of the FSF.

 + Plurality of my time since 1999 has been spent on GPL enforcement.